respawn-app/FlowMVI/README.md

 store.intent(ClickedCounter)
 ```

-That's it!
+### 3. Scale your app

-> But my app is really complex!
-I want state persistence, error-handling, analytics, threading etc...
+With FlowMVI, complexity **does not grow** no matter how many features you add.

-No problem, your logic's complexity now scales **linearly**.
 Adding a new feature is as simple as calling a function.

 <details>
-<summary>Example advanced configuration</summary>
+<summary>Advanced configuration example</summary>

 ```kotlin
 class CounterContainer(